clux/logule/README.md

 Since the output of `var log = require('logule').init(module)`, `log.sub()` and `log.sub().sub()` (etc) all act similarly and on the same API, the variable `log` will in this document be used to refer to a logger instance that came from any of these origins.

 ## Configuration
 Rich configuration of colors, style, date formatting and global suppression of certain log levels are all available via config files.
-The [default configuration file](https://github.com/clux/logule/blob/master/.logule) results in output looking like the older versions and the images herein.
+The [default configuration file](https://github.com/clux/logule/blob/master/.logule) (which *contains documentation*) results in output looking like the images herein.

 Configs are located via [confortable](https://github.com/clux/confortable).
 Which is a module that performs priority based config searches.
 In particular, it is used here with the following path priorities: